There is a lot to learn about NHL betting, from understanding what the numbers mean, to choosing between the different markets.

 When betting on the favorite:

-Risk Amount = (Favorite Moneyline / 100) * Amount To Win
+Risk Amount = (Favorite Moneyline Odds / 100) * Amount To Win

-Therefore, you would need to risk $70 to win $50 from betting on the Capitals.
+Therefore, you would need to risk $248 to win $150 from betting the Oilers on the moneyline.

 On the other hand, if you were betting on the underdog:

-Amount To Win = (Underdog Moneyline / 100) * Risk Amount
+Amount To Win = (Underdog Moneyline Odds / 100) * Risk Amount

-So, if you were to bet $50 on the Rangers winning:
+So, to bet $150 on the Rangers winning on the moneyline:

-Therefore, a $50 bet on the Rangers would pay out $65 if they won.
+Therefore, a $150 bet on the Rangers on the moneyline would pay out $210.

 For each NHL game, sportsbooks will estimate how many goals will be scored.
-This is represented as the total betting line.
-It is also known as over/under betting.
+This is known as the totals betting line.

 You bet if there will be more or less total goals scored than what the sportsbooks are displaying.
-The lines are usually displayed as a decimal to prevent a situation occurring when the number of goals scored equals the line set by the bookmakers.
+The lines are usually set to prevent a situation occurring when the number of goals scored equals the line set by the bookmakers.

-Therefore, if you think that the combined number of goals scored by both teams will be 5 or less, you would bet on the under.
+From this, you can see that the bookmaker’s totals line is over/under 6.5 goals.
+If you think that the combined number of goals scored by both teams will be 6 or less, you would bet on the under.